Chaotic dynamics creates and destroys branched flow: Methods

 Intuitively, branches could be defined as unusual accumulation of flow in certain areas of space.
 Nevertheless, it can be hard to find a precise way to quantify that intuition.
 Among the different measures proposed in the literature, we have chosen an improved version of the manifold tracking algorithm~\cite{metzger2010branched} because it requires the smallest number of arbitrary parameters to be adjusted and produces the most robust results.
 Next, we explain its functioning.

 The manifold tracking algorithm comprises two stages.
 For each time step, the algorithm looks at the evolution of the transverse coordinate $y(t)$ as a function of the corresponding initial condition $y(0)$, as shown in the left column of Fig.~\ref{fig:branch_detect}.
 Manifolds evolving in a weak potential may undergo cusp catastrophes, which suppose an accumulation of rays in a single point.
 The density of the rays $\rho(t,y)$ shows an acute peak at the cusps, as shown in panel (f) of Fig.~\ref{fig:branch_detect}.
-These cusps could be viewed as the origin of the branches.
+These cusps could be viewed as the origin of the branches, i.e, the seeds of the branched flow.
 In two dimensions, a cusp results in two caustics, or focal lines, corresponding to two peaks in the density $\rho(t,y)$, as depicted in Fig.~\ref{fig:branch_detect}-(h).
+In free-space propagation, cusps exhibits a Pearcey diffraction pattern~\cite{Berry2020}.
+However, because of the non-integrability of the potential the pattern gets smoothed, resulting in two localized branches visible in the plot.
 The following condition is met for the caustics

 Hence, we examine the local maxima and minima in the plot of $y(t)$ versus $y(0)$ to determine the number of branches, marking the initial phase of the manifold tracking algorithm.
 The underlying concept is that the ray density $\rho(t,y)$ corresponds to the projection of the $y(t)-y(0)$ plot onto the vertical axis, with extremes yielding density peaks.
 We can see that for the cusps, besides Eq.~\ref{eq:cond1}, the following condition also applies